ScaleNature/mi_wash_park_neighbor_survey/replit.md

 - **Removed Endpoints**: Deleted POST /api/admin/load-molin-parcels (no longer needed)

 - **Parcel Center Calculation**: Added automatic parcel center logging on server startup
-  - Actual parcel center: **42.280566, -83.743475** (use this for area creation)
+  - Actual parcel center: **42.280083, -83.743205** (use this for area creation)
-  - Center is calculated from all 1,096 loaded parcels for accurate area positioning
+  - Center is calculated from ALL 1,096 loaded parcels for accurate area positioning
   - This ensures areas are created at the correct location to display parcels

 - **Admin Map Legend Cleanup**: Removed survey-related items from admin map view